blbadger/blbadger.github.io/input-adversarials.md

 ![convolved keyboard]({{https://blbadger.github.io}}/neural_networks/generated_keyboard.png)

 The final prior we will add is for transformational resiliency.
 The idea here is that we want to generate images that the model does not classify very differently if a small transformation is applied.
 This transformation could be a slight change in color, a change in image resolution, a translation or rotation, among other possibilities.
-Here a very small color change is applied to each pixel at random for each iteration using `torchvision.transforms.ColorJitter()`, and then for the first $3/4$ of all images one of five re-sizing steps are taken.
+Along with a Gaussian convolution, we also apply to the first three quarters of all images one of five re-sizing transformations.

+In addition, a small intensity change is applied to each pixel at random for each iteration using `torchvision.transforms.ColorJitter(c)` where `c` is a value of choice.
+Specifically, `c` is chosen from a uniform random distribution of $epsilon \in [-c, c]$ and then added to pixel $x, y$ of input $a_{x, y}$ to make $a_{x, y}'= a{x, y} + \epsilon.
+Here we sample $\epsilon$ from a uniform distribution $[-0.0001, 0.0001]$.
+Note that this transformation may also be undertaked with much larger values (empirically up to around $\epsilon = 0.05$) and for color, contrast, and saturation as well as brightness by modifying the arguments to `torchvision.transforms.ColorJitter()`.

 ```python
 def generate_input(model, input_tensors, output_tensors, index, count):